Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

-Lian et al. \cite{pmlr-v80-lian18a} proposed a theoretical analysis of asynchronous gossip SGD with the non-convex objective function, which converges with the $O(1/\sqrt{T})$ rate as SGD and has linear speedup with respect to the number of workers.

-Assran et al. \cite{StocGradPush} provided the theoretical guarantees that another asynchronous gossip SGD algorithm is able to attain a good convergence similar to \cite{pmlr-v80-lian18a}.
+Jeff et al.~\citep{DBLP:journals/corr/abs-1803-05880} provided a sketch of proof of convergence without the convergence rate.
+Lian et al. ~\citep{pmlr-v80-lian18a} proposed a theoretical analysis of asynchronous gossip SGD with the non-convex objective function, which converges with the $O(1/\sqrt{T})$ rate and has linear speedup with respect to the number of workers.
+Assran et al.~\citep{StocGradPush} provided theoretical guarantees for another asynchronous gossip SGD algorithm that achieves similar convergence of~\citep{pmlr-v80-lian18a}.